broadinstitute/single_cell_classification/README.md

 run_SNP_classification, using defaults, will output a matrix containing the reference sample classifications for each cell, as well as other classification metrics, such as:

-* singlet_ID : the most likely reference sample classification for that cell
+* singlet_ID : the most likely reference sample classification for that cell NA,
 * singlet_dev : fraction of deviance explained by the top reference sample
 * singlet_dev_z : (zscored) fraction of deviance explained by the top reference sample
+* singlet_margin : difference between the fraction of deviance explained by the most likely reference sample and the second most likely reference sample
 * singlet_z_margin :  difference between the (zscored) fraction of deviance explained by the most likely reference sample and the second most likely reference sample
+* doublet_z_margin :  difference between the (zscored) fraction of deviance explained by the second most likely reference sample and the third most likely reference sample
 * doublet_dev_imp : the difference between the fraction of deviance explained by the doublet model and the fraction of deviance explained by the singlet model (measure of whether it is a doublet or singlet)
 * doublet_CL1 : the most likely reference cell line if this cell is a doublet
 * doublet_CL2 : the next most likely reference cell line if this cell is a doublet